 With a LIRP, you will need to pay taxes on the earnings but only if you choose to withdraw that money.

 Having said that, the earnings don’t have to be withdrawn to be utilized.
 You can elect to borrow from your earnings instead of withdrawing them and not have a tax liability as a result.

 Is a LIRP For You?

-Without a doubt, when you research the LIRP retirement strategy, you’ll likely find financial professionals that are in favor of the LIRP, and those (like Dave Ramsey), who is entirely against the strategy.
+Without a doubt, when you research the LIRP retirement strategy, you’ll likely find financial professionals that are in favor of the LIRP.
+And also those (like Dave Ramsey), who are entirely against the strategy.

-What we recommend is that you speak with an independent insurance professional who specializes in retirement planning with indexed universal life insurance, and find out as much as possible about how a LIRP can offer significant wealth accumulation while protecting you from losses if the market tanks before it’s your turn to retire.
+We recommend that you speak with an independent insurance professional who specializes in retirement planning with indexed universal life insurance.
+And find out as much as possible about how a LIRP can offer significant wealth accumulation while protecting you from losses if the market tanks before it’s your turn to retire.